ExpDev07/coronavirus-tracker-api/README.md

 * **jhu** - https://github.com/CSSEGISandData/COVID-19 - Data repository operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).

-* **csbs** - https://www.csbs.org/information-covid-19-coronavirus - US County data comes from Conference of State Bank Supervisors
+* **csbs** - https://www.csbs.org/information-covid-19-coronavirus - U.S. County data that comes from the Conference of State Bank Supervisors.

 * **... more to come later**.